kevmitch/mpv-autocrop/README.md

 autocropping scripts for [mpv](https://github.com/mpv-player/mpv)

 The main script is mpv-autocrop.py.
-It uses calls mpv with the lua scripts to search the arguments for valid playlist items and then automatically compute the appropriate --vf=crop command for each one.
+It calls mpv with the lua scripts to search the arguments for valid playlist items and then get a serieds of .pgm grayscale screenshots.
+From this, it uses numpy to automatically compute the appropriate --vf=crop command for each one.
 Finally it calls mpv with the the computed crop commands.
 Unparsed arguments are passed on to mpv.

 dependencies